 The School believes it has a duty to insist on high standards of personal appearance and behaviour from students.
-Particular emphasis must be placed on appropriate manners when students communicate with members of staff and with each other.
+Particular emphasis must be placed on wearing the uniform correctly and appropriate manners when students communicate with members of staff and with each other.